 17. Structural Pattern Matching

 By Bernd Klein.
-Last modified: 29 Jun 2022.
+Last modified: 29 Mar 2023.

 Introduction

 'Structural Pattern Matching' was newly introduced in Python 3.10.
-The syntax for this new feature was proposed in PEP 622 in JUne 2020.
+The syntax for this new feature was proposed in PEP 622 in June 2020.
 The pattern matching statement of Python was inspired by similar syntax found in Scala, Erlang, and other languages.
 In its simplest form it behaves like the switch statement of C, C++, or Java.
-Yet, there are more improved use cases for this feaure, as you will learn in this tutorial.
+Yet, there are more improved use cases for this feature, as you will learn in this tutorial.
 We will learn that it is possible in Python to unpack a pattern into its basic component.

-Before you go on with this chapter, you have to make sure that Pyhton version 3.10 or higher is running on your system.
+Before you go on with this chapter, you have to make sure that Python version 3.10 or higher is running on your system.
 The easiest way to find out is to use version from sys:

 import sys